bloodstiller/bloodstiller.com/content/Articles/AzureAdConnectAttack.md

 ## Example of this attack: {#example-of-this-attack}

--   See my walkthrough for the box Monteverde
+-   +Walkthrough+: for the box Monteverde
     -   <https://bloodstiller.com/walkthroughs/monteverde-box/>